anhydrous99/VmobiVision/docs/source/index.rst

 Currently, to train the EAST model you can follow the instructions on the `github page
 <https://github.com/anhydrous99/EAST>`_.
 If you would like to make changes to the EAST project create a fork and
-submit pull requests of the changes.
+submit pull requests for changes.

 .. toctree::
    :maxdepth: 2